Study Guide and Academic Regulations

 Students are also expected to participate in activities promoting social responsibility value and the principles of the Global Compact of which the MBA program is a part of.

 Course attendance in the MBA International program is obligatory.
 Student attendance lists are maintained by the program secretariat.
 Students are also required to arrive timely, so as not to disturb the class.
 If a student is obliged for personal reasons to miss courses for a period exceeding three consecutive days, he/she should inform the Program Director and discuss the issue with his/her faculty.
-Under no circumstances should a student miss more than three class sessions in a full course, or one session in a mini-course.
-If a student cannot be present to take the scheduled exams (this has to be justified in writing for serious professional or personal reasons) at the end of a term, then he/she may be examined in the particular course at the September re-examination period which takes place every September.
+Under no circumstances should a student miss more than two class sessions in a full course, or one session in a mini-course.
+If a student cannot be present to take the scheduled exams (this has to be justified in writing for serious professional or personal reasons) at the end of a term, then he/she will be examined for the particular course at the re-examination period which takes place every September.

-Course requirements typically include individual and team-based exercises, assignments and case studies, class participation, business games and/or written final exam.
-The requirements for each course are presented in the Study Guide and by the instructor at the beginning of the course, together with the way in which student performance will be assessed against these requirements.
+Course requirements typically include individual and/or team-based exercises, assignments and case studies, class participation, business games and/or written final exam.
+The requirements for each course are presented in the Study Guide and by the instructor at the beginning of the course.
 At the end of every academic period, the student receives a final grade for each course.
 The grading scale is as follows:

 INC = incomplete course

 The “INC” grade is given when the student has not completed all the course requirements satisfactorily.
-In such a case the student must complete all requirements that fall short to the satisfaction of the instructor latest at the September re-examination period.
+In such a case the student must complete all requirements that fall short to the satisfaction of the instructor latest by the re-examination period in September.
 Failure to complete the course requirements within the agreed time frame automatically implies that the student has failed the specific course.
-No student is allowed to have more than one incomplete course during any academic period, unless special permission is granted by the Program Director.

 An “F” grade is given when the student’s total performance in the course is not sufficiently satisfactory to qualify for a passing grade.
-Students with an F grade (lower than 5.00) have to take the course exam or complete all other course requirements again during the re-examination period and/or complete all other course requirements by the same date.
-If a student receives the “F” grade in more than three courses at any point in the duration of the Program, he/she is automatically disqualified and cannot continue the Program.
+Students with an F grade (lower than 5.00) have to take the course exam or complete all other course requirements again during the re-examination period in September, and can then not obtain a higher grade than the lowest passing in the initial exam.